 Illinois Freedom of Information Act (FOIA) Information

-Illinois Freedom of Information Act (FOIA) FAQ
+Illinois Freedom of Information Act (FOIA)

-What is a FOIA request?
+- What is the charge for a FOIA request?

 Who is the Fund’s FOIA Officer?